raspberrypilearning/creating-resources/README.md

 ### Choosing a licence

 You are free to select whatever licence you feel comfortable, and you are entitled to use the methods described in this document without sharing your work.
-If you would like to share your resources with other educators, we would recommend you follow our lead and use CC BY-SA.
+If you would like to share your resources with other educators, we would recommend you follow our lead and use the CC BY-SA licence as above.

-Submissions of resources appreciated, provided they are available under a Creative Commons license such as CC BY-SA.
-Please contact us for more information.
+Submissions of resources are appreciated, provided they are available under a Creative Commons license such as CC BY-SA.
+Please [contact us](http://www.raspberrypi.org/contact-us/) for more information.

 #### Software licences

 Creative Commons covers use of creative works such as written material, music or photography.
 Software projects use a different set of licences which state the use and distribution of software.
 Such licences are suitable for software libraries or products/services, but small examples of code used in the context of a learning resource can be covered by the Creative Commons licence relating to the creative works.

-In most cases, software licences would be uneccesary in learning resources, but if you created a general purpose software library to go with your resource, you should look at choosing an appropriate licence for the library.
+In most cases, software licences would be unnecessary in learning resources, but if you created a general-purpose software library to go with your resource, you should look at choosing an appropriate licence for the library.

-For example, Sonic Pi has the [MIT Licence](https://github.com/samaaron/sonic-pi/blob/master/LICENSE.md) and the `python-picamera` module has the [BSD Licence](https://github.com/waveform80/picamera/blob/master/LICENSE.txt).
+For example, Sonic Pi uses the [MIT Licence](https://github.com/samaaron/sonic-pi/blob/master/LICENSE.md) and the `python-picamera` module uses the [BSD Licence](https://github.com/waveform80/picamera/blob/master/LICENSE.txt).

-Refer to [choosealicense.com](http://choosealicense.com/) for more information, or feel free to contact us.
+Refer to [choosealicense.com](http://choosealicense.com/) for more information, or feel free to [contact us](http://www.raspberrypi.org/contact-us/).

 ## Submission

 If you intend to write a Raspberry Pi learning resource to share with the community, we recommend you follow our guidelines and submit to us to review and potentially include on the website.

-Once you have your resource ready to submit, email the URL of the GitHub repository to contributions@raspberrypi.org.
+Once you have your resource ready to submit, email the URL of the GitHub repository to [contributions@raspberrypi.org](mailto:contributions@raspberrypi.org).

 Alternatively, if you have resources prepared in another format we can use (Word document or text file – not PDF), you can send these to the same email address.
-Note such submissions will take longer to process.
+Note that such submissions will take longer to process.

 We retain the right not to use contributions.

 ### Process

-If we decide you to include your resource on our website, will will fork the project in to the [raspberrypilearning](https://github.com/raspberrypilearning) GitHub organisation.
+If we decide you to include your resource on our website, we will fork the project in to the [raspberrypilearning](https://github.com/raspberrypilearning) GitHub organisation.
 We may make amendments to this copy, and yours will be left as it was, with the option of merging our changes in to your original copy.

 At the time of writing there is currently no named attribution on our Resources page, but the name of the author is given on the project's front page.
 We intend to better highlight author and contributor names on the website in near future.